Rahjael/TexTile.js/README.md

   - [ ] implement an algorithm with a different criterion, prioritising the biggest amount of available squared area after the pieces have been arranged.
 I have a vague idea of how to do this, but I need more time.

-  - [ ] try to implement an algorithm that doesn't need an underlying grid and manages to arrange the pieces only using vertices coordinates.
+  - [ ] (for a later time) try to implement an algorithm that doesn't need an underlying grid and manages to arrange the pieces only using vertices coordinates.
 I have no idea how to do this, but I will try if I find the time.